Trump to unveil long-stalled Middle East peace plan ahead of Israeli leaders' visit

-MIAMI (Reuters) - U.S. President Donald Trump said on Thursday he will release details of his long-delayed peace plan for the Middle East before Israeli Prime Minister Benjamin Netanyahu and his election rival Benny Gantz visit the White House next week.
+MIAMI/JERUSALEM (Reuters) - U.S. President Donald Trump said on Thursday he will release details of his long-delayed peace plan for the Middle East before Israeli Prime Minister Benjamin Netanyahu and his election rival Benny Gantz visit the White House next week.

 The political aspects of the peace initiative have been closely guarded.
 Only the economic proposals have been unveiled.